 - The infinity icon (∞) indicates that your account has an unlimited quota.

 - The total number of accounts does not include the cPanel account’s system user email account.

 - Some hosting providers allow their users to purchase quota increases.
 When this is available, the interface will display Buy More in this section.

 To create a new email account, click Create.
 A new interface will appear.
 It displays the account creation settings, as well as your account’s quota status.
 For more information, read our Create an Email Account documentation.

 This table lists all the email accounts on your cPanel account, and lets you perform several actions.

 The Email Accounts table

 Select the checkbox () to select an email account for bulk actions.
 You can also select all email accounts using the checkbox at the top of this table.
 For example, use this to select several email accounts, and then click Delete to remove them.Note:

-You cannot use this action to select the cPanel account’s default account.
+You cannot use this action to select the cPanel account’s system user email account.